 - The Editing

-The Plot: She Wolves has a great premise, but suffers from an awful script, awful acting, and awful execution.
+The Plot: She Wolves has a great premise, but suffers from an unfilled script, cringeworthy acting, and low-budget execution.
 The opening narration describes “bacteriological wars” (though there’s a big Geiger counter scene, so maybe a nuclear war too) that killed all the men on Earth and left only a handful of women.
 Of the original survivors, one called Reverend Mother uses “dark powers” to breed a new race of super women.
 When I heard this, I immediately thought of a cross between The Master from Fallout and Immortan Joe from Fury Road.
 Unfortunately, though there are some similarities throughout, the plot goes off in an entirely different direction.

-Cut 9 months ahead (because apparently nothing interesting has happened in that time) to find Keela giving birth.
+Cut 9 months ahead (because apparently nothing interesting happened in that time) to find Keela giving birth.
 At the same time, Reverend Mother’s bounty hunters attack Oasis, killing all the naked women.
 The only survivors, Keela and Phoenix escape into the wasteland.

 After that short scene, we cut 5 whole years ahead.
 Keela’s baby has grown into a ninja star throwing toddler.
 Although they’ve avoided the bounty hunters for half a decade, Phoenix is worried Reverend Mother will eventually find them.
 In a few short seconds, Phoenix explains her plan to travel to an island somewhere in the ocean.
 With bounty hunters still on their trail, the two set off once again, accidentally stumbling upon the last man on earth, a guy named Guy.